hendrikgit/nwn_sqlite/readme.md

 * Don't forget the servers override folder.
 * Column names in queries are case insensitve.
 * On macOS the tool needs to be allowed to run because of strict execution rules.
 The developer is unknown, macOS will complain.
 Allow it by holding ctrl right click on the file and open.
+* All colums, except id, of tables generated via the `-2da:` parameter have the type `TEXT`.
+To treat values as, for example, INTEGER use `cast(colname as integer)`.
+See https://sqlite.org/lang_expr.html#castexpr.

 ### Example queries
 See [the list](queries.md) of useful, interesting or funny example queries.